Jargon flashcards

 Bond

-A fixed income type of asset.
-A bond is like a loan between a borrower (a company, government etc) and a lender (the investor).
+A bond is similar to a loan between a borrower (a company or government) and a lender (the investor).
 Just like a loan, the bond typically pays the investor interest, which is called a coupon.
-Bonds are also categorised as investment grade or high yield bonds depending on how likely the borrower is to repay the debt in full.
+Bonds are also categorised as investment grade or high yield bonds depending on the ability and willingness of the borrower to repay the debt in full.
+Bonds are often referred to as fixed income investments.

 Broker